gaboesquivel/gaboesquivel/content/projects/capoeira-abolicao.md

 # Capoeira Abolicao

-A promotional website for Capoeira Abolição's instructors, activities, and international martial-arts community.
+A promotional WordPress site for Capoeira Abolição: instructors, activities, and the group's international presence.